docutils/docutils/sandbox/paultremblay/docs/rst/user_guide.rst

 The short version of ``'font-family'`` is ``'font'``; they are synonymous.

 Possible font-families are serif, sans-seif, monospace; Times, Helvitica Coureir, ZapfDingbats, and Symbol.
-Since these font families are builit in, they are guarenteed to work, regardless of the availability of fonts on an operating system.
+Since these font families are buiit in, they are guarenteed to work, regardless of the availability of fonts on an operating system.